keyboardio/Kaleidoscope/plugins/Kaleidoscope-LEDBrightnessControl/README.md

 }
 ```

-### Use with `LEDBrightnessConfig`
+### Using with `LEDBrightnessConfig`

-`LEDBrightnessControl` does not persist brightness changes.  `LEDBrightnessConfig` will reset the brightness on each restart to the configured default.
+`LEDBrightnessControl` does not persist brightness changes.
+`LEDBrightnessConfig` will reset the brightness on each restart to the
+configured default.

 ## Dependencies